processone/docs.ejabberd.im/content/admin/installation.md

 ./autogen.sh
 ```

-## Compile
+## Compilation

-To compile `ejabberd` execute the commands:
+To compile ejabberd execute the commands:

 ``` bash
 ./configure --enable-user=ejabberd --enable-mysql
 ```

 This tells the configuration to prepare the installed program
-to run with a user called `ejabberd`, so please create that user
+to run with a user called ejabberd, so please create that user
 or tell to use another local user.
 It isn't recommended to run ejabberd with `root` user.